chaplin89/chaplin89.github.io/_posts/2020-12-20-Setup-dm-verity-on-a-minimal-debian-installation.md

 mount /dev/sdb1 ./new_boot
 # Copy the content from /boot to ./new_boot, preserving permissions
 cp -rp /boot/* ./new_boot/
-# Appent the output of blkid /dev/sdb1 (containing the UUID of /dev/sdb1) to /etc/fstab
+# Append the output of blkid /dev/sdb1 (containing the UUID of /dev/sdb1) to /etc/fstab
 blkid /dev/sdb1 >> /etc/fstab
 # Modify /etc/fstab to create a proper entry with this UUID
 vim /etc/fstab